klavinslab/coral/docs/tutorial/introduction/index.rst

 Introduction
 ============

-So you want to use pymbt?
+So you want to use coral?
 Congratulations, because it's super awesome.

-Let's start with an introduction to the main pymbt modules.
+Let's start with an introduction to the main coral modules.

 .. include:: modules.rst